Add To Favorites

 The science of leaves, leaf parts, and why leaves change colors leaves an impression on students as they create realistic leaf impressions.

-Firmly press the back of a leaf into the modeling compound to make a deep impression.
+Students firmly press the back of a leaf into the modeling compound to make a deep impression.
 Use a craft stick or other modeling tool to add definition if necessary.
 With a dowel stick, poke a hole in the top of the compound so it can be hung.
 Dry 24 hours.

-Measure with a ruler and cut 6 inches of yarn or ribbon with Crayola Scissors.
+Students measure with a ruler and cut 6 inches of yarn or ribbon with Crayola Scissors.
 Thread it through the hole.
 Knot and hang.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho